MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/get-recommendations-for-project-team-members.md

 ## Continue to book shortlisted resources

-After you've narrowed down the list of suggested resources, the last step to finish staffing a team member from the list of recommendations is to *book* a resource.
+After you narrow down the list of suggested resources, the last step to finish staffing a team member from the list of recommendations is to *book* a resource.

 To book a resource, on the **Shortlisted** tab, select **Continue booking**.
 A new resource requirement is created, or an existing requirement is updated.
 You're redirected to the **schedule board**, where you can review information about the resources' availability and use it to make the final booking decision.